martinnicolas/stimulus-file-input-validator/README.md

     data-file-input-validator-invalid-extension-error-message-value="Invalid extension"
     >
 ```
-If no custom message are set the controller will use the default values.
+If no custom error messages are set the controller will use the default values.

+## License

+The package is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).